 There is a lot of information you should be aware of when considering a role as a Police Officer, and on this page, you can download and read about the benefits, information about basic training, some of the most Frequently Asked Questions, and a wealth of other information.
 You may also wish to read the Code of Ethics for Policing in Scotland.

-To take the next step and download the various forms you will need to apply, click here.
+To take the next step and start your application click here.